Verssae/Blackjack_python3/README.md

 # A Blackjack Game using python

- for python GUI game project in elementary programming class
+python GUI `tkinter` only 'Blackjack' game

 ## Requirement